Heritage

 - Montpellier III Paul Valéry University.

-The faculties (law, literature, medicine, sciences, pharmacy) ceased to exist and became either UERs (then UFRs) for medicine, law and pharmacy (UM1), or full-fledged universities for literature (UM3) and sciences (UM2).
+The faculties (law, literature, medicine, science, pharmacy) cease to exist and become either UERs (then UFRs) for medicine, law and pharmacy (UM1), or full-fledged universities for literature (UM3) and science (UM2).

 A new page in the shared history of the Universities of Montpellier 1 and Montpellier 2 opened with the launch of the merger process in September 2012.
-In search of national and international influence, the two universities combined their complementary strengths and the University of Montpellier was born on January 1, 2015.
-With 17 educational components, 73 research units and more than 48,000 students, it becomes the largest university in Languedoc-Roussillon and the 6th largest in France.
+In their quest for national and international recognition, the two universities combined their complementary strengths to create the University of Montpellier on January 1, 2015.
+With 17 teaching departments, 73 research units and over 48,000 students, it becomes the largest university in Languedoc-Roussillon and the 6th largest in France.